 From Aristotle and Plato to Frank Lloyd Wright and Louis H. Sullivan, students and their mentors have long been collaborating to produce works of scholarly merit.
 The Undergraduate Research Opportunity Program (UROP) enhances undergraduate education by funding students engaged in scholarly research, creative, and entrepreneurial activities.
 Students work in collaboration with faculty at the Downtown Denver Campus and Anschutz Medical Campus.
 UROP projects can be designed around the activities of a faculty mentor or designed independently by a student, or team of students, and endorsed by a faculty mentor.

-More UROP Information is available here.
+More UROP Information for students.

 More UROP Information for faculty mentors.

 Read about the 17th Annual Research and Creative Activities Symposium here!